dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/api-v2.rst

 Each API response is represented by a class that extends ``KnoraResponseV2``, which has a method ``toJsonLDDocument`` that specifies the target schema.
 It is currently up to each route to determine what the appropriate response schema should be.
-Some routes will support only one respnse schema.
+Some routes will support only one response schema.
 Others will allow the client to choose, and there will be one or more standard ways for the client to specify the desired response schema.

 A route calls ``RouteUtilV2.runJsonRoute``, passing a request message and a response schema.